ManRod2982/SimpleNN/README.md

 Data was obtained [here](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) and copied into `data` folder

-And MNIST parser was created to read the data from binary into C++ std::vectors.
+And MNIST parser was created to read the data from binary into C++ std::vectors of Eigen::VectorXd.

 ## Notes